Hermann-SW/11887192-digit-prime/README.md

 ## Power consumption

-Total power consumption is 19.3KWh in 6,7 days, or 120.02W on average:
+Total power consumption is 19.3KWh in 6,7 days, or 120.02W on average (with >50% green power from roof top solar collectors).
 ![20230817_013700.part.25%.jpg](20230817_013700.part.25%25.jpg)